Last updated on January 31st, 2022

 Treatment of Diabetic Neuropathy

 Diabetic neuropathy is not curable.
 However, the treatment can help to relieve pain, slow the progression of symptoms, and manage the complications.
 Diabetic neuropathy treatment includes:

 - To relieve the diabetes-related nerve pain, your doctor may prescribe anti-seizure and antidepressant drugs.
 The anti-seizure drugs help treat seizure disorders.
 Pregabalin and Gabapentin are the recommended anti-seizure drugs.
 Tricyclic anti-depressants and Serotonin and norepinephrine reuptake inhibitors are the anti-depressants to ease the pain.

 - Maintain a healthy lifestyle like exercise and diet management to keep your blood sugar levels in control.
 It helps in avoiding complications like diabetic neuropathy.
-You need to keep your fasting blood sugar levels in the normal range of 80-130 mg/dL.
+Need to keep your fasting blood sugar levels in the normal range of 80-130 mg/dL.

 - You also need to maintain your healthy weight and keep your blood pressure under control.
 You can start regular exercising or yoga to treat diabetic neuropathy.